robwettach/webdiplomacy-poller/README.md

   you can run the executable directly from here

 ### Design
-There are (currently) four different Gradle projects:
+There are (currently) five different Gradle projects:
 * `model` - [Google AutoValue](https://github.com/google/auto/blob/master/value/userguide/index.md)-based model classes
   and [Jackson](https://github.com/FasterXML/jackson) JSON serialization/deserialization to represent the current state of a *webDiplomacy* game